xogert19/rsschool-cv/cv.md

 ## 6. Work experience

 I have no work experience at all, I've just started this JS Front-End course at RSS.

+## 7. Education

+- 11 grades of school
+- JS Front-End course at RSS

+## 8. English

+My English level is A1.